Skip to main content

 Protocols for Female Hormonal Balance

 Hormonal therapy for women, particularly during the perimenopausal and postmenopausal transitions, is also a highly personalized field.
-The primary goal is to alleviate debilitating symptoms like hot flashes, night sweats, vaginal dryness, and mood swings, which are caused by the decline in ovarian production.
+The primary goal is to alleviate debilitating symptoms like hot flashes, night sweats, vaginal dryness, and mood swings, which are caused by the decline in ovarian estrogen and progesterone production.
 Modern protocols often include low-dose testosterone to address symptoms like low libido, fatigue, and cognitive issues, which do not always resolve with estrogen and progesterone alone.

 Key Therapeutic Agents